dinoboy197/CarND-PID-Control-Project/README.md

 The main implementation pieces of this project include:

 * Basic PID controller for steering
-* Training module to implement coordinate ascent for PID parameter optimization
+* Training module to implement coordinate descent for PID parameter optimization

 ### PID controller